Sugar Free Marshmallows

 Step 1- Prep work.
 Line an 8×8-inch pan with parchment paper.

 Step 2- Set the gelatin.
 In a small bowl, add half of the water and gelatin powder.
-Let it sit for 10 minutes for the gelatin to soak up liquid and become gooey.
+Let it sit for 10 minutes so the gelatin can soak up the liquid and become gooey.

 Step 3- Boil.
 In a small saucepan over medium heat, bring the remaining water and sweetener to a simmer.
 Stir often until boiling.
 Let it boil for several minutes before removing from the heat.